fmueller1/NTBD/README.md

 A minecraft mod which allows the user to change their server-side look direction without changing it client-side

-## Usage

-Clone the repo and run gradlew build

 ### Prerequisites

 An java IDE of your choice (preferably IntellijIDEA)